saballos/modvolc_py_sp/README.md

 # modvolc_py_sp
-This is a python script for thermal anomalies extraction for a single point of interest.
+This is a python script for satellite thermal anomalies extraction of a single point of interest provided by the user through its geographycal coordinates.
-This script is able to download, visualize, compute some basic counting of thermal anomalies and produce CSV format output files for MODIS sensor data processed with the MODVOLC algorithm using the Normalized Thermal Index (NTI) developed by ```Wright et al. (2002).
+This script is able to download, visualize, compute some basic counting of thermal anomalies and produce a set of CSV-format output files from the MODIS sensor data processed with the MODVOLC algorithm using the Normalized Thermal Index (NTI) developed by ```Wright et al. (2002).
 Automated volcanic eruption detection using MODIS.
 Remote sensing of environment, 82(1), 135-155```.
 See also: ```Wright et al. (2004) "MODVOLC: near-real-time thermal monitoring of global volcanism.
 Journal of Volcanology and Geothermal Research 135.1-2 : 29-49```, and
 ```Wright (2016).
 MODVOLC: 14 years of autonomous observations of effusive volcanism from space.
 Geological Society, London, Special Publications, 426(1), 23-53```.
 ## Requirements